Georgia's Abrams raises $22M in 2 months, far outpacing Kemp - NewsBreak

 “Far-left radicals from across the country are bankrolling Stacey Abrams' campaign to bring the failed agenda of D.C.
 Democrats to Georgia,” Mitchell said in a statement.

 Georgia candidates have a grace period ending Friday to file after the June 30 deadline.
-Neither Abrams nor Kemp had filed their actual reports with state ethics officials as of Friday afternoon.
-Libertarian Shane Hazel hadn't filed yet and independent Al Bartell said he raised $50 during the period.
+Neither Abrams nor Kemp had filed their actual reports with state ethics officials as of Friday morning.
+Libertarian Shane Hazel said he raised $5,595 and independent Al Bartell hadn't filed yet.

 Both Perdue and Abrams sued over Georgia's leadership committee rules, saying it was unfair that Kemp could take in large amounts while Perdue and Abrams were barred unless they won their party primaries.